 “But I haven’t!”

 “You wait till your father hears about this,” she said.

 The lake sat in a small crater in the side of the hill.
 Its banks were built up to stop it overflowing in heavy rain.
-Sometimes the kids that went up there cut channels in the bank so that the water trickled out through small, but enlarging, streams.
-Often I would hear Dad in the garden cursing: “Bloody kids!” and I’d look out the window to see a stream of brown water running across the road and down our driveway.
+Sometimes when it was overfull from heavy rains, the kids that went up there cut through the bank so that the water rushed out through small, but rapidly enlarging, channels.
+Periodically I would hear my father in the garden, cursing.
+I’d look out the window to see a stream of brown water running across the road and down our driveway.

-Yet, although it wasn’t far, it wasn’t easy to get to.
-First, you had to go down to the main entrance of the army camp and sneak in behind the guardhouse.
-Then you had to navigate your way along two rows of dilapidated Nissan huts, and make a dash across a small open field.
-(If you were brave, you could scoot along under the windows and hope no one looked out, but if you were the more cautious, like me, you were better off crawling all the way under the huts from one end of them to the other.)
+Yet although it wasn’t far it wasn’t easy to get to.
+First you had to go down to the main entrance of the army camp sneak in behind the guardhouse.
+Then you had to navigate your way past two rows of dilapidated Nissan huts, and make a dash across a small open field.
+If you were brave, you could scoot along under the windows and hope no one looked out, but if you were the more cautious, like me, you were better off crawling all the way under the huts from one end to the other.

-We were told that there were serious penalties for getting caught in the camp, but we never found out what they were because when we did get caught, as occasionally would happened, the guard would just write our names down in an official-looking notebook and march us out the front gate, telling us not to come back again, “Or else.”
+We were told there were serious penalties for getting caught in the camp, but we never found out what they were because when we did get caught, as occasionally happened, the guard would just write our names down in a notebook and march us out the front gate, telling us not to come back again, “Or else.”

 But of course we did go back.
 Indeed, if you wanted to take that path up to the Shinfield Road, you had to sneak through the base to get to it.
-So I already knew how to get to Dead Man’s Lake both in theory and in practice.
+So I already knew how to get to the lake in theory and in practice.
 But I never wanted to go there when I was a child, because of its name.